 The next level of the game, with two disks, is almost as trivial, but there are more possible moves, and the graph is correspondingly larger.
-Each node in the graph represents a unique positioning of the two disks amongst the three pegs; thus the coordinates of the node serve as a unique ID.
-Note that the map is symmetrical, and can be used to chart a solution starting from any of the three pegs, moving towards either of the other two.
-Thus there are actually six solutions to the puzzle, which are the sequences of moves (in both directions) along the straight lines between the vertices marked (1,1), (2,2) and (3,3):
+Each node in the graph represents a unique positioning of the two disks amongst the three pegs; thus, the node coordinates serve as a unique ID.
+Note that the map is symmetrical and can be used to chart a solution starting from any of the three pegs, moving towards either of the other two.
+There are six solutions to the puzzle, which are the sequences of moves (in both directions) along the straight lines between the vertices marked (1,1), (2,2), and (3,3):

-As we add a third disk, the game starts to become noticably less trivial.
+As we add the third disk, the game becomes noticeably less trivial.
 There are now many more "wrong" moves than there are "right" ones:

-The visual design for Towers of Hanoi divides the screen into 7 triangular areas, in which are displayed the solution graphs for 3, 4, 5, 6, 7, 8 and 9 disks.
-The musical rules for the robots in each area are basically the same, although the collection of available instruments (timbres) in each area is different, so that the sound changes over time as the robots wander through the landscape.
+The visual design for Towers of Hanoi divides the screen into seven triangular areas, displaying the solution graphs for 3, 4, 5, 6, 7, 8 and 9 disks.
+The musical rules for the robots in each area are the same.
+However, each area's available instruments (timbres) are different, so the sound changes over time as the robots wander through the landscape.

 The interested reader is encouraged to explore the deep, underlying similarity between the Towers of Hanoi puzzle and two other mathematical structures: the Sierpiński gasket and Pascal's triangle, both of which have been widely discussed on the internet and in the mathematical literature.